DavidHurta/edge-cloud/metrics-comparison/README.md

 # Visualizing Metrics Comparisons Across Technologies

 A Prometheus server gathers metrics, and GitHub Actions exports a subset of the metrics to a MySQL database.
-The goal of this application is to to generate summaries of the collected metrics for comparison using statistical measurements, tests, and data visualization.
+The goal of this application is to to generate summaries of the collected metrics for a comparison using statistical measurements, tests, and data visualization.
 The generated reports are intended to be merged using third party tools such as [`pdfjam`](https://github.com/pdfjam/pdfjam).